Code-Institute-Submissions/Down-The-Rabbit-Hole/README.md

 <li>Image Banner (Homepage) - Allows website viewers to see examples of the artists work as soon as they visit the website.</li>
 <li>Artwork Gallery - This is a feature dedicated to showcasing the artists work.</li>
 <li>Shop - Using the Etsy API this feature allows users to browse and purchase items through a trusted site.</li>

-<li>Footer - Allows users to quickly locate important information such as contact details and risk assessments no matter which page they are viewing.</li>
+<li>Footer - Allows users to quickly locate important information such as contact details and social media links.</li>
-<li>Services Modals - Allows customers to gain an idea of prices for each service on offer without having to contact the company.
-By clicking on the 'Prices' button, a modal in shown on the same page to avoid customers have to navigate back to the section they were currently viewing.</li>
+<li>Google Map - Allows users to visually locate the artists studio.</li>
-<li>Contact Form - Allows customers to send a quick message to Holgate Engineering without having to open their own emails.
-It will also not allow customers to miss any important information by using 'required' fields.</li>
+<li>Contact Form - Allows users to quickly make contact with the artist without having to open their own emails.
+It also ensures all the relevant details are provided for the artist to be able to quote effectiveley.</li>
 </ol>

 <h4 id="new-features">Features Left to Implement</h4>